ORC-1/Level-4-Sub-AgentCreator/README.md

 ## Future Enhancements

-- **Local Model Support** - Download and finetune models from Hugging Face for local deployment
+- **Local Model Support** - Download and finetune models from Hugging Face for local finetuning and deployment
-- **Multi-modal Agents** - Vision, audio, and video capabilities
-- **Agent Networks** - Automatic orchestration of agent teams
-- **Real-time Monitoring** - Live performance dashboards

 ## Contributing